novix-sa/Pyplan/docs/User Guide/User Interface Designer.md

 ## Synchronization
 Once an interface has been created dimensions shared by objects in that interface are automatically synchronized.

-That means that **y selection in any part of the interface will apply to every presented object** unless explicitly defined the opposite.
+That means that **any selection in any part of the interface will apply to every presented object** unless explicitly defined the opposite.

 Let’s suppose you have created an interface like the following where `region`, `item type` and `time`are explicitly exposed.

-*Hint: check how text widget and background colours can help interfaces be more self explaining*.

 If you select a **single region, a couple of items and a range of time** these selections will apply to all interface.

 ![enter image description here](http://img.pyplan.org/UI_synchro_new.jpg)